Updated Spring 2021

 A lot of people want to know if epoxy sealers are non-toxic.
-Epoxy is a two-part sealer, where each part, in theory, comes to a complete chemical reaction with each other.
+Epoxy is a two-part sealer, where each part, in theory, comes to a complete chemical reaction with the other.
 In reality, it’s not that neat.
-It’s likely to offgas even if it claims 0 VOC.
+It’s likely to offgas even if it claims zero-VOC.

 Eventually, it should come to a complete cure.
-I don’t advise epoxy over a slab on basement floor, where it’s best to have it be able to dry to the inside.
+I don’t advise epoxy over a slab or basement floor, where it’s best to have it be able to dry to the inside.

 Types of Non-Toxic Tiles:

 Concrete tiles have beautiful designs.
-You may want to ask what additives are in the concrete and test these out for tolerability.
+You may want to ask what additives are in the concrete and test them out for tolerability.
 I sealed my concrete tiles with AFM Penetrating Water Stop.
-You can also use tung oil or Meta Cream.
+You can also use the sealers in the concrete post.

-Other natural stones: like travertine, granite, soapstone, and limestone are all great options for green healthy floors.
+Other natural stones like limestone, travertine, and soapstone are great options for green healthy floors.
 Always check if a resin or sealer is already applied, and then check to see which natural sealers will work over the stone of your choosing.
 Honed stones (i.e. not glossy) are the easiest to seal with a natural pure option.
-Very dense stones like many granite types and some slate do not require a sealer at all (bonus!)
+Very dense stones like many granite types and some slate do not require a sealer at all (bonus).

-Ceramic tiles have a high incidence of lead in the glaze.
-Ask for lead test results from the company and do a simple 3M Lead Swab (those are useful on a number of household items and they are affordable).
+Ceramic/Porcelain tiles have a high incidence of lead in the glaze.
+Ask for lead test results from the company and do a simple 3M Lead Swab (those are useful on a number of household items, and they are affordable).
 But to pick up lower levels of lead, you need to hire someone who has an XRF tool.
 Daltile makes claims of no lead (other than in red glaze).

-Wood-look tiles claim to be 0-VOC even though there is a printed image on them.
+Wood-look porcelain tiles are zero-VOC even though there is a printed image on them.
 The glaze seems to block this.
 I have tested them and I do not detect anything that is different from regular tiles.
-Wood-look tiles are usually porcelain but can be ceramic.

-Glass tiles are inert and healthy, most types are too slippery to use on the floor.
+Glass tiles are inert, but most types are too slippery to use on the floor.
 Some folks have found a way to use some glass tile types on the floor, but it’s an unusual application and not something I have found available for purchase.

 Air Cleaning Tiles

-This air cleaning technology is also used on wood floors.
+This technology is also used on wood floors.

 i.
 Natural Linoleum

-Marmoleum, the only natural linoleum currently available in North America, is made from linseed, binders, wood flour, limestone and dry pigments which are mixed and then calendared onto a natural jute backing.
-It’s got a UV cured sealer on top.
+Marmoleum, the only natural linoleum currently available in North America, is made from linseed oil, binders, wood flour, limestone, and dry pigments.
+They are mixed and then calendared onto a backing.
+It’s got a UV-cured sealer on top.